Welcome to today's edition of the Rush 24-7 podcast.

 Until you discover it somewhere in the Himalayas.

-So this new group essentially is just Al Qaeda renamed.
+So this new group essentially is just Al-Qaeda renamed.

-And the way the left is rationalizing all of this, uh, ladies and gentlemen, is that George W. Bush's war on terror was a dumb war, and Obama's is a smart war.
+And the way the left is rationalizing all of this, ladies and gentlemen, is that George W. Bush's war on terror was a dumb war, and Obama's is a smart war.

-Well, they're not, yeah, well, depending on where you look, they're calling it a war, but they're still calling it an action, and they're saying that Obama's doing in a smart way, and it of course Bush was dumb, shouldn't have gone there in the first place.
+Well, they're not, yeah, depending on where you look, they're calling it a war, but they're still calling it an action, and they're saying that Obama's doing it in a smart way.

-But you know, back to this Corazon group.
+But, you know, back to this Corazon group.

-Is there any doubt if if Obama hadn't been running around bragging about taking out Al Qaeda and wiping out Bin Laden and thus ending Al Qaeda?
+Is there any doubt if Obama hadn't been running around bragging about taking out al-Qaeda and wiping out bin Laden and thus ending Al-Qaeda, would we even have heard the name Corazon Group?

-But it's it's just it's Al Qaeda.
+But it's just, it's Al-Qaeda.

 That's all it was.

-The Corazon The Corazon, by the way, is a region uh that that incorporates borders of uh Afghanistan, I think Afghanistan and Syria and uh I'm I believe Iraq, but they just made it up.
+The Khorazon, by the way, is a region that incorporates borders of Afghanistan and Syria and I believe Iraq.

-There is no Corusc.
+There is no Khorasan group.

-It's Al Qaeda, and Obama didn't wipe them out.
+And Obama didn't wipe him out.

-But everything that that comes from this regime, folks, is is uh in terms of Obama's accomplishments and achievements, it's all PR.
+But everything that comes from this regime, folks, is in terms of Obama's accomplishments and achievements, it's all PR.

 It's all buzz.

-The president was asked by softball asker extraordinaire Steve Croft about comments from James Clapper, the director of national security, who has said the U.S. not only underestimated ISIS, it also overestimated the ability and the will of the Iraq military to fight them.
+The president was asked by softball OSCER extraordinaire Steve Croft about comments from James Clapper, the director of national security, who has said the U.S. not only underestimated ISIS, it also overestimated the ability and the will of the Iraq military to fight them.

 And Obama said, yep, yep, that's true.